How I Use an iPad for Sheet Music

 The accessories

 If you want to take notes or mark your digital scores, you’ve got to get an Apple Pencil.
 Apple stuff is not cheap.
 There are some third-party alternatives I’ve seen on Amazon that are as cheap as $20, but I can’t verify quality or if they even work.
-I bought a second generation Pencil secondhand on eBay to save some cash.
-I also just this week got some third-party tips for it that are more like a fine-point pen.
-I’m a fan as it makes the Pencil more like the pens that I like to write with, and it makes annotations more precise since the tip is finer than the OEM tip.
+I bought this with trade-in credit, but if I was paying cash I’d try one of the alternatives.
+The only thing that makes the Pencil Pro maybe worth it is that it charges wirelessly; otherwise, get something else.
 Check out LMTO’s article for some good forScore settings changes when you’re using the Pencil!

 Bluetooth page turner